 Walking back to my car by the Chapel of the Green, the 1792 colonial Rockwell’s Retreat across the road catches my attention.
 I was told I could book Norman Rockwell’s bedroom overlooking the chapel and the bridge.
 Norman Rockwell’s bedroom?
 The painter and illustrator best known for his depictions of small-town life?
 One of my favorite artists?
 I must be dreaming.

-In bucolic Vermont, history and culture are never far apart.
+In rural Vermont, history and culture are never far apart.
 Covered bridges, an intrinsic part of Vermont, bring the past to your present.
 They let you visualize bygone eras, enjoy the present, and dream about a future filled with promise.